PET Logo

 British Computer Society BCS http://aberdeen.bcs.org/

-Chartered Quality Institute (formerly IQA) CQI http://www.thecqiscotland.org/
+Chartered Quality Institute CQI http://www.thecqi.org/cqiscotland

-Energy Institute (Formerly IP & IoE) EI http://www.energyinst.org.uk/branches/b.cfm?page=aberdeen
+Energy Institute EI http://www.energyinst.org/branches/aberdeen-highlands-and-islands

 Institute of Corrosion ICorr http://www.icorr.org/